Kirillov's conjecture on Hecke-Grothendieck polynomials: Introduction

 In many of these cases above, the identification of partition functions and special functions was made by using the divided difference operator recursions which followed from the solvability of the lattice model.
 Thus it is natural to wonder whether solvable lattice models may be used to represent {\it all} functions arising from divided difference operators.
-Of course, ``all'' needs to be qualified, but in particular we mean it to include the universal families of divided difference operators and resulting families of polynomials which were studied by A.N.
-Kirillov in~\cite{kirillov2016notes}.
+Of course, ``all'' needs to be qualified, but in particular we mean it to include the universal families of divided difference operators and resulting families of polynomials which were studied by A. N. Kirillov in~\cite{kirillov2016notes}.
 In this paper, we give a new class of colored lattice models, which we prove to be solvable, whose partition functions match the families defined in~\cite{kirillov2016notes}.
-As an application, we prove positivity conjectures of Kirillov concerning these functions along the way.
-The lattice model we will propose seems to lie outside of the known framework of those arising from quantum group modules, thus requiring considerable effort to demonstrate the solvability of the model, and we comment more later on this phenomenon at the conclusion of the introduction.
+As an application, we prove positivity conjectures of Kirillov's concerning these functions along the way.
+The lattice model we will propose seems to lie outside of the known framework of those arising from quantum group modules, thus requiring considerable effort to demonstrate the solvability of the model.
+To show that our Boltzmann weights satisfy the Yang--Baxter equation, we instead appeal to the fact that at most one color may occupy a horizontal edge of the lattice model, thereby permitting the proof to be reduced to a finite, albeit large, computation.
+We comment more on the apparent absence of quantum group modules for our lattice model at the conclusion of the introduction.

 To state our results precisely, recall that the \textit{$i$-th divided difference operator} $\partial_i$ is defined on $f$ in $\mathbb{C}[x_1, x_2, \ldots, x_n]$ by